silvercircle/silvercircle.github.io/_posts/2017-09-20-remembering-the-eighties.md

    become an exciting last summer vacations weekend as my dad took me and my older brother on a two days long journey with the intention to visit both these events.
 media:
+    aerial_overview:
+        name: ramstein_base.jpg
+        path: ramstein/
+        desc: "Aerial image showing the key locations of the disaster.
+Taken from the north, looking straight south."
     mor_banner:
         name: mor_banner.jpg
         path: